 We are registering the offering of up to 13,504,166 shares of our Class A Common Stock issuable upon the exercise of the Public Warrants and Private Placement Warrants.
 We are also registering the resale of securities by the Selling Securityholders or their permitted transferees from time to time.
 The securities we are registering for resale will permit the Selling Securityholders to conduct public secondary trading of these securities from time to time after the date of this prospectus.
 We will not receive any of the proceeds from the sale of the securities offered by this prospectus.
 The exercise price of our Warrants is \$11.50 per Warrant.
-We believe the likelihood that Warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our Class A Common Stock, the last reported sales price for which was \$3.55 per share on June 27, 2022.
+We believe the likelihood that Warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our Class A Common Stock.
 If the trading price for our common stock is less than \$11.50 per share, we believe holders of our Public Warrants and Private Placement Warrants will be unlikely to exercise their Warrants.
 However, assuming the exercise in full of all of the Warrants for cash, we will up to an aggregate of approximately \$155.3 million.
-The aggregate proceeds to the Selling Securityholders from the sale of the securities covered by this prospectus will be the purchase price of the securities less any discounts and commissions in connection with the registration and sale of the securities covered by this prospectus.
+The aggregate proceeds to the Selling Securityholders from the sale of the securities covered by this prospectus will be the purchase price of the securities less any discounts and commissions.
+We will not pay any brokers' or underwriters' discounts and commissions in connection with the registration and sale of the securities covered by this prospectus.
 We are required to pay all fees and expenses incident to the registration of the securities to be offered and sold pursuant to this prospectus.
 The selling securityholders will bear all commissions and discounts, if any, attributable to their sale of securities.